kbastani/event-sourcing-microservices-example/README.md

 -   <http://localhost:8761>

 You should see that each of the microservices has registered with Eureka.
 You won't be able to navigate to the URIs contained in the service registry directly.
 That's because each URI is a part of a network overlay that is being used by the Kubernetes cluster.
 We can think of these IPs as private, which are not directly mapped to a gateway.
-Thankfully, we have a Spring Cloud Zuul gateway that is accessible and assigned to your `localhost:9000` (this assumes you've deployed to a local Kubernetes cluster).
+Thankfully, we use _Spring Cloud Gateway_ with reactive non-blocking HTTP requests, accessible at `localhost:9000` (this assumes you've deployed to a local Kubernetes cluster).

 ### API Gateway